 Back to the matter at hand, Six years after a space probe crash landed between Mexico and the United States, the entire region has been contaminated by an invasive alien species.
 A quarantine zone has been established to contain bizarre and dangerous new forms of life evolving there.
 Monsters follows Andrew Kaulder (Scoot Mcnairy) a photo-journalist seeking to capture exclusive photos of the creatures.
 Kaulder is side-tracked from pursuing his story when he is tasked with chaperoning his boss’ daughter Sam Wynden (Whitney Able) back to the United States.

-Monsters isn’t a fast paced action monster movie as the title might lead you to believe.
+Monsters is not a fast paced action/horror “creature feature” as the title might lead you to believe.
 Rather, this movie is a more subtle exploration of very human motivations and experiences.
 Why did Sam run to Mexico when she and her fiancée are planning to a marriage?
 Why does Andrew submit to the unreasonable demands of his boss?
 Who are the real monsters people encounter every day?
 How will these two people change as a result of their shared experience?

 Monsters isn’t you’re run of the mill creature feature.
 It’s medium paced with a good narrative about the lives of two people intersecting under extraordinary circumstances.
 If you’re looking for something low-key this weekend, fire it up on Netflix or Amazon instant video.
 This movie also gets bonus points for a preview of Trump’s fantasy wall along the US/Mexico border.